 How You Might Use This Feature

 Most of our clients are generally not interested in radar animations.
-However, the same tech can be applied to sending daily product specials, photographs, or anything else, to Twitter.
+However, the same tech can be applied to sending daily product specials, photographs, or anything else, to Twitter and other social networds.
 By way of a simple online form (not unlike a contact form) one can send fully formatted animations (with images) quickly and easily.
 Slowing down the animation speed and adding some eye-catching images is an easy means of increasing the conversion on your tweet.

 Shortt URL for this post: http://shor.tt/7fn